Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Experiments Setup

 \subsubsection{Implementation Details}

-{All experiments are implemented in PyTorch 2.6.0 and conducted on Jetstream2 at Indiana University with a single NVIDIA A100 GPU (40 GB) from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support program.
-For the cascaded diffusion model, each Transformer-based UNet is trained for 20 epochs, reaching 950,000 iterations with a batch size of 4.
-Both networks are optimized with Adam optimizer with an initial learning rate of $1.0\times10^{-4}$.
-Networks are trained with targets of size $128 \times 128$ and $512 \times 512$ for low and high resolution.
-In the data consistency module, we set $K=2$ for Stage I to rapidly solve subproblems.
-The corresponding regularization parameters $\lambda_1, \lambda_2$ and $\rho$ are empirically selected as 4.0, 20.0 and 1.0, respectively.
-For Stage II, $K$, $\lambda_1, \lambda_2$, and $\rho$ are set to 6, 2.0, 0.0, and 0.2, respectively.}
+{All experiments are implemented in PyTorch 2.6.0.
+Model training is performed on Jetstream2 at Indiana University with a single NVIDIA A100 GPU (40 GB) from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support program.
+Unless otherwise stated, evaluation and inference are performed on a consumer-grade NVIDIA GeForce RTX 5090 GPU.
+For the proposed cascaded diffusion model, Stage-I and Stage-II networks are trained independently, each for 400,000 iterations with a batch size of 2, using the Adam optimizer with an initial learning rate of $5.0\times10^{-5}$.
+Both stages operate on 2.5D slabs.
+Stage-I is trained with low-resolution slab targets of size $128 \times 128 \times 9$ using a 3D backbone, while Stage-II is trained with high-resolution targets of size $512 \times 512 \times 3$, where the slab depth is represented as channels in the 2D backbone.
+All learning-based baselines are trained to predict full-resolution outputs ($512 \times 512 \times 3$) following their native formulation.

+{After stage-wise pretraining, we perform SFT by unrolling Stage-I sampling for 4 reverse steps with DC to generate the coarse condition and jointly updating both stages for 50,000 iterations with batch size 1 and learning rate $1.0\times10^{-6}$.
+During SFT, the text encoder is frozen to stabilize optimization.}} In the DC module, we run a fixed number of ADMM iterations per DC call.
+We set the number of ADMM iterations per DC call to 10 for Stage-I applied during SFT and inference, and to 30 for Stage-II applied only during inference.
+The DC hyperparameters are selected empirically and kept fixed across experiments, with $\lambda=1.0$ and $\rho=0.01$ for both stages.
+At inference, we use 4 sampling steps for Stage-I and 25 steps for Stage-II.